Provided by: Crash Course |Published on: April 27, 2021

 This video offers a comprehensive overview of complex factors (both natural and human-created) that contribute to flooding.

-The fast-pace and interesting visuals will keep students engaged.
+The fast-paced and interesting visuals will keep students engaged.

 Students should be familiar with the terms aquifer, groundwater, precipitation, storm surge, permeable, and subsidence.

-Biology classes could investigate the comparison made in the video between kidneys and wetlands to see how each act as filters.
+Biology classes can investigate the comparison made in the video between kidneys and wetlands to see how each acts as a filter.

-Social studies classes could research the crops that grow well in the natural flood plains of Indonesia and learn how increased flooding has changed agriculture in the region.
+Social studies classes can research the crops that grow well in the natural flood plains of Indonesia and learn how increased flooding has changed agriculture in the region.

 Other resources related to this topic include this article on protecting coastal communities, this lesson plan on exploring sea level rise solutions, and this PBS video on the problems Miami faces due to climate change.